-Supporting the Spiritual, Care, and Prayer needs of the Congregation
+Supporting Worship, Spiritual, Care, and Prayer needs of the Congregation

 Each deacon was asked to answer the same three questions about themselves.
 The questions were: